fullmetalbrackets/blog/src/content/blog/customizing-windows-terminal-with-ohmyposh.md

 ## Changing the theme

-Once you have installed Oh-My-Posh, the <a href="https://github.com/JanDeDobbeleer/oh-my-posh/blob/main/themes/default.omp.json" target="_blank">default theme</a> will be used.
+Once you have installed Oh-My-Posh, [the default theme](https://github.com/JanDeDobbeleer/oh-my-posh/blob/main/themes/default.omp.json) will be used.
 Use the following command to list all the themes and get a preview of how they'll look in the terminal.
 (Give it a minute, there's a lot of them.)

 ```shell
 Get-PoshThemes